My Neighborhood - My Favorites

 1.8.
 Oussama the Greengrocer - If you can look beyond the shambolic state of this hole-in-the-wall that expands onto the pavement and from their truck, you will find produce of above average quality at fair prices.
 Oussama gives special attention to regular customers, many of whom are connected to AUB.
 Gemayel St, off Sidani.

-1.10.
+1.9.
 Sam’s Beverages – Hisham (Sam) Mawlawi offers a comprehensive selection of spirits, wines and beers.
 Open noon to midnight.
-Near the Coop on Nehme Jafet St. Home delivery.
+Near the COOP on Nehme Jafet St. Home delivery.
 03-397170

-1.11.
-Score Market - Very convenient late hour shopping for basic foodstuffs, dairy, drinks.
+1.10.
+Score Market - Very convenient late hour shopping for basic foodstuffs, dairy, drinks and household cleaning things.
 Staff not particularly friendly.
 Sidani St.

 1.11.
 Sidani Butchery – Mustapha and his colleagues do a rousing phone order business with local hotels and restaurants, and offer excellent quality meat and chicken - cut, ground or pounded to specification.
 Polite service, home delivery.
 White awning, no name on shop front.
 Sidani at Mahatma Gandhi St. 01-740815, 01-740784.

 1.12.
 TSC – Kuwaiti supermarket chain located at the corner of Makdissi and Sadat.
 Open late, every day.

-2.4.
-Gustav – NEW.
-Executive pastry chef Noor Ramlawi has created some heavenly cakes and pies.
-He also can place special orders for Oslo ice cream and sells it by the cone, and has a small mezzanine with tables for eating in.
+1.4.
+Gustav – Executive pastry chef Noor Ramlawi has created some heavenly cakes and pies.
+He also can place special orders for Oslo ice cream and sells it the cone, and has a small mezzanine with tables for eating in.
 Open 7am-10pm most days; opens later on Sunday.
 Antoine Gemayel, between Makdissi and Hamra.
 01-747199 or 71 499961

 3.1.
 Bliss House - Everyone has their favorite shawarma place in town, and this is mine.
 Bliss Street.
 Great fresh juices next door.

 3.2.
 Garo – Garo looks like he belongs on a Harley-Davidson, but runs a very popular place for Armenian sandwiches (basterma, soujouk and makanek).
 He decorates his place with pictures of himself and customers.
 Open 11am-8pm.
 Nehme Jafet St, near Hamra.
 01-347603